morazow/blog.morazow.com/_posts/2014-10-03-Scalding-TemplatedTsv.md

 However, there is another problem with this solution.
-Because the data is not balanced with respect to state, some reducers will process only records (which is huge) belonging to a single state and delay the whole process.
+Because the data is not balanced with respect to state, some reducers will process only records (which might be a lot) belonging to a single state and delay the whole process.

-Now the problem at hand is some reducers process larger percentage of the data and others smaller percentage.
-We want to distribute the larger part to several reducers instead so that overall running time is decreased.
+Now the problem at hand is that some reducers process considerably large percentage of the data while some others process very small percentage.
+Therefore, our next goal is to process the states with lots of data in parallel with several reducers instead of single reducer handling that state.

 After analyzing the incoming data or the results of the previous aggregation jobs, we can determine the states containing large portion of data.
-And distribute their load to several number of reducers (of our choice) with the following trick,
+And distribute their load to number of reducers (of our choice) with the following trick,
 {% highlight scala %}
 .map(('USERID, 'STATE) -> 'SORTER) { tuple: (String, Int) =>